 You may not think of the New South Wales Mid-North Coast as a wine region, but there are actually some great winemakers here – and visiting a couple of them is one of the best things you can do in Port Macquarie.

 I would recommend visiting Cassegrain, which is quite a large wine producer.
-They grow some varieties locally, like semillon and chambourcin, but most of the grapes are sourced from across the state and made here.
+They grow some varieties locally, like Semillon and Chambourcin, but most of the grapes are sourced from across the state and made here.

 Another great winery to visit is Bago.
 The first chardonnay vines were planted here in 1985 and there’s a reasonable selection of wines you can taste.
-But one of the main reasons people come is for the enormous hedge maze that has more than two kilometres of pathways!
+But one of the main reasons people come in for the enormous hedge maze that has more than two kilometres of pathways!

 Ricardoes